Before we get to the guide, let’s review some ‘good to know’ items for homebuyers:

 c) Condo Documents (applicable for condos only) – Ordered and paid by Seller.
 This is typically a lot of documents, including the declaration, bylaws, house rules, meeting minutes from board meeting, association insurance summary, financial statement, reserve study, project information form (a document filled out by the condo’s managing agent answering questions such as if there are any owners delinquent on paying their maintenance fees, if there is any litigation going on, what maintenance fees cover etc).
 If the condo docs reveal something you are not comfortable with, you may cancel the contract and get your deposit(s) back.

 d) Survey (applicable to houses only) – Ordered and paid by Seller.
 The Survey is done by a Land Surveyor licensed in Hawaii.
 The survey involves marking property corners and creating a map that shows layout of the land and any man made improvements on the land such as house, pool, fences, walls, garage, roof overhang etc. The biggest objective with the survey is to confirm if there are encroachments across property lines onto neighboring properties.
-If an encroachment – such as a fence running on your neighbor’s lot – is less than 6 inches (15.24cm), that is considered de minimis and does not require an encroachment agreement by law.
-If an encroachment is more than 6 inches then Seller must remedy the issue, which can be done by either making a written encroachment agreement with the neighbor, which spells out the parties are aware of this encroachment and they will leave it in place and only if the encroachment gets destroyed by more than 50% it shall be re-constructed along the correct property line.
+If an encroachment – such as a fence running on your neighbor’s lot – is less than 6 inches, that is considered de minimis and does not require an encroachment agreement.
+If an encroachment is more than 6 inches then Buyer can decide to accept such encroachment or instruct Seller to remedy the issue, which can be done by a) Seller making a written encroachment agreement with their neighbor or b) Seller removes the encroachment., which has to be acceptable to the Buyer.

 - Appraisal: Required by banks in case you plan on taking out a mortgage.
 If you are a cash buyer, no appraisal is required.
 Banks will lend you a certain percentage based on the appraised value, not based on the purchase price.